Glavo/kala-compress/README.md

 (TODO: Provide `FileSystem` implementations for each archivers)

+### Rename

+`ZipFile` has been renamed to `ZipArchiveReader`.

+`TarFile` has been renamed to `TarArchiveReader`.

+`SevenZFile` and `SevenZOutputFile` has been renamed to `SevenZArchiveReader` and `SevenZArchiveWriter`.

+The reason for this is that I want to reserve names like `[Archive]File` for a more full-featured support class in the future.
+It should be able to support both reading and writing archives, adding or deleting entries, etc.

 ### Deprecation and removal

 The deprecated features in Apache Commons Compress 1.21 have all been removed.